-Concluding these observations, such a review process can be used in partly science-based communities, like in research projects as DRIVER+.
+It is not foreseen that a similar blind review process will be applied in a similar way once the project has ended.
+Such a review process can be used in partly science-based communities, like in research projects as DRIVER+.
 If it is applied thoroughly, it provides a stable and reliable review, which is able to evaluate higher numbers of solutions than pure demonstrations and reduces information bias.
 It needs to be executed by a cross-functional team, including scientific support, end-user reviewers, Trial representatives and public relations.